jomjohn/drill/_docs/connect-a-data-source/080-drill-default-input-format.md

----
-title: "Drill Default Input Format"
+# Drill Default Input Format
-date:
-parent: "Storage Plugin Configuration"
----
 You can define a default input format to tell Drill what file type exists in a workspace within a file system.